Originally born in Tonga, Faletau moved to Wales with his father, Tongan international Kuli Faletau, in 1998 as a 7-year-old boy.

 The British and Irish Lion moved to the West Country from Newport Gwent Dragons, the Welsh region for whom he made his professional debut in 2009.

-In April 2017, Faletau was selected for his second British & Irish Lions tour and at the time of selection, has 66 Welsh caps and 7 Lions caps (1 test.).
+In April 2017, Faletau was selected for his second British & Irish Lions tour and at the time of selection, had 66 Welsh caps and 7 Lions caps (1 test.).

-In January he was named in Wales 6 Nations squad but will miss the opening two fixtures through injury, he enters the competition having already featured in 70 Test matches for Wales.
+In January he was named in Wales 6 Nations squad but missed the opening two fixtures through injury, he entered the competition having already featured in 70 Test matches for Wales.

 Faletau missed Wales' Six Nations Grand Slam in 2019 through injury and was unable to add to his 76 test (4 with the Lions) before he was ruled out of the Rugby World Cup in Japan after sustaining a clavicle injury.